shekhuverma/Birthday_notifier/README.md

 * You can setup this entire thing on a cloud so that it can run forever

 #### On cloud computer
-*Unfortunately I am not ale to get the .CSV file from google drive into the cloud so you have to manually upload it to your cloud system rest procedure is same*
+*Unfortunately I am not able to get the .CSV file from google drive into the cloud so you have to manually upload it to your cloud system rest procedure is same*

 **Quicknote** :- If you are using pythonanywhere then just upload all the files and add Master_PA.py to pythonanywhere/tasks and schdule it.
 This will make it run every 24 hours and you'll get a  notifications on your phone via SMS